 71B Corridor Plan

-The 71B corridor Illustrative Plan and Transportation Framework represent the project’s first major work products for public review.
-These illustrations are the result of an extensive citizen participation process which involved a detailed citizen survey, five highly interactive public workshops/design studios, monthly 71B Steering Committee meetings, and input from our Planning Commission and Members of our City Council.
-The consultant team completed a detailed parcel-by-parcel analyses of the entire corridor, which is summarized on the illustrative plan.
+The 71B Corridor Master Plan Document, Illustrative Plan and Transportation Framework represent the project’s major work products.
+These documents and illustrations are the result of an extensive citizen participation process which involved a detailed citizen survey, focus group discussions, five highly interactive public workshops/design studios, monthly 71B Steering Committee meetings, and input from our Planning Commission and Members of our City Council.
+The consultant team completed a detailed parcel-by-parcel analysis of the entire corridor, which is summarized in the Master Plan Document and depicted on the Illustrative plan.

 As depicted on the Illustrative Plan Transportation Framework, Fayetteville residents and business owners want to address increasing traffic congestion problems on the northern end of the corridor, and improve aesthetics, safety, economic vitality, and development potential throughout the corridor.
 Common themes were a desire to make strategic public improvements to attract private investment and improve the corridor’s image and livability.
 Participants understood 71B Corridor improvements would happen gradually and take time to complete, but that didn’t diminish their support for taking bold action and getting started immediately.